(noun) A thing with distinct and independent existence.

 Throughout, the dancers dance alone, in duets, in groups, all together.
 Sometimes they are segregated by gender but, ultimately, gender appears to be irrelevant to what is danced by whom.
 Men pair off to dance together, lifting and supporting each other, before dancing with women.
 Then there may be several couples dancing – sometimes in unison all doing the same, sometimes not.
 The sensuality of the movement remains the same, whoever is involved, and there is always a sense of interconnectivity, relatedness, unity.

 The first score (Talbot’s) is distinctive yet still merges into the second (Hopkins’).
-Layered edgy rhythms from the initial contemporary music segment build into a pounding electronica composition – the latter score is different but echoes of that which came before are present as a result of the intense, deeply rhythmic structure.
+Layered edgy rhythms from the initial contemporary music segment build into a pounding electronica composition.
+The latter score is different but echoes of that which came before are present as a result of the intense, deeply rhythmic structure.

-Similarly, the impressive film projections explore notions of connectivity – those between the body (the natural, the instinctive) and mind (rationality, science).
+Similarly, the impressive film projections explore notions of connectivity – specifically those between the body (the natural, the instinctive) and mind (rationality, science).
 There is footage of mathematical equations; blobs that might be strands of DNA being scrutinised beneath a microscope and shots showing bodies being caressed.
 In my mind, these evoke suggestions of individual differences and convey a meeting of nature and science.

-As a study in movement, Entity is totally open to interpretation (indeed, any dance work is – even those which allude to a particular narrative).
+As a study in movement, Entity is totally open to interpretation (indeed, any dance work is, even those that allude to a particular narrative).
 I perceived moments of confrontation countered by phases of cooperation; lavish indulgence in no holds barred movement juxtaposed against more reserved and intimate shifts of the body; explosive action contrasted with stillness.
 There were times when I inferred complete candour in the dancers’ corporeal activity – they were just doing what came naturally, responding to the beat of their own hearts.
 These made me reflect upon notions of instinct and subconscious.
 There were other times when I was intrigued by (and could relate to!) the dancers’ apparent amazement at, and conscious respect for, their comrades’ movement.
 The feeling that the beings personified in Entity are all eternally being inspired by each other certainly remains with me.

 Dancers: Catarina Carvalho, Travis Clausen-Knight, Alvaro Dule, Louis McMiller, Daniela Neugebauer, James Pett, Fukiko Takase, Po-Lin Tung and Jessica Wright.